AMSP-04/NETN-TMR/NETN-TMR.md

 ### RequestTransfer

 A `RequestTransfer` interaction is sent by the requesting federate to the responding federate.
-If the request is the result of a `InitiateTransfer` interaction, the parameters from that interaction shall be copied and used in the request including `EventId`.
+If the request is the result of an `InitiateTransfer` interaction, the parameters from that interaction shall be copied and used in the request including `EventId`.
 If the request is not triggered the **Request Federate** shall generate a unique `EventId` to be used in all subsequent TMR interactions related to the event.

 |Parameter|Datatype|Semantics|
 |---|---|---|